 Earlier this month, columnist George Will wrote about Sugar Bear and his unlikely story.
 His difficult journey began with his first arrest for grand theft auto … before his fifth birthday.
 He grew up on the streets of LA, without a positive father or father figure in his life.
 He eventually became a father of five children, but has never married.

-This is exactly the kind of story that many people, myself included, would point to as evidence that our entire nation is in crisis; the statistics connected with repeating cycles of father-absence are staggering.
+This is exactly the kind of story that many people would point to as evidence that our entire nation is in crisis; the statistics connected with repeating cycles of father-absence are staggering.
 And don’t think this scourge is limited to Compton and South Central.
 Fatherlessness and disengaged dads are also a chronic problem in the suburbs as well.

-All fathers need to step up and start living out Championship Fathering—loving, coaching, and modeling for their own children, encouraging other children, and enlisting more dads.
-Those are key points in my message wherever I go, and they’re important.
+All fathers need to step up and start living out responsible fathering and encouraging other children whenever possible.
+Those are important points in all of this.

-But I’m happy to say that Sugar Bear is now evidence that some good things are happening in our nation, even in the most desperate of circumstances.
-His road to recovery led him to World Impact, a faith-based inner-city outreach, and more recently he connected with Dr. Ken Canfield, the founder of the National Center for Fathering, who is now working with World Impact.
+But Sugar Bear is now evidence that some good things are happening in our nation, even in the most desperate of circumstances.
+His road to recovery led him to World Impact, a faith-based inner-city outreach, and more recently he connected with Dr. Ken Canfield, the founder of the National Center for Fathering.

 In Sugar Bear’s case, recovery was tied to a faith awakening.
 He clings to Psalm 68, where God is described as “a father to the fatherless” who “sets the lonely in families.”
 Today Sugar Bear is active in helping others at a local rescue mission, and he’s trying to build bridges with his children.